- Religion and Philosophy

 - Colossians 3:12 NIV

 I have a sweatshirt.
 It has a hood.
 Finely crafted with the comfort of compassion, it feels real good.
 I feel compassion from above and compassion from within.
 When I put it on, I feel the compassion that is all around me, and I see it in action.
-I see the many opportunities to show compassion and to give comfort, but I see also the many opportunities that I have missed.
+I see the many opportunities to show compassion and to give comfort, but I see also the many opportunities that I have missed or neglected.

 So I put on my hoodie of compassion and I look to be compassionate even when it doesn't come quite so naturally.
 It is compassion on purpose, and it does not take long for it to become once again a strong natural feeling.
 I have the strong desire to assist in some way, and in any way I can.
 It begins with kindness and works it s way out from there.
 I speak comfort; I let go of harsh attitudes and anger, as I become a bit more patient.
 There is no need to hold back because the compassion is going to keep on coming, leading me to see, opening my eyes to the many opportunities and the very many ways to show compassion and to be kind.

 With a cheerful look and a kind word, or perhaps even a bad joke or two, I share the kindness that I feel.
 I return kindness with kindness, and unkindness with kindness.
 I show kindness to those who I may otherwise easily become angry with because of some disagreement, not liking much the way they do things, not sharing their point of view.
-Remembering that I am wearing my kind and compassionate humble hoodie, I see that the person standing in front of me, or any other person is more important than any attitude or viewpoint.
+But remembering that I am wearing my kind and compassionate humble hoodie, I see that the person standing in front of me, or any other person is more important than any attitude or viewpoint.

 Kindness may sometimes require a little patience, but by putting on my hoodie, I am also putting on patience and gentleness, and I get to feel these things, bringing them to life, and wearing them, I bring them with me.
 I am patient with others and I am patient with myself.
 I am patient with situations and tasks.
 I remind myself that those who are closest to me may be the ones in most need of my patience, but I must also see when I am being the one who is behaving in ways that require the patience of others.
 Being patient may sometimes require me is to slow down somewhat.
 Slowing to show some kindness and compassion can be quite refreshing and calming, and it is at these times when I am more likely to recognize when someone is trying to be kind and patient with me, times that I otherwise may have missed.
 I slow down and truly listen to what others are saying, finding in their words more reasons to feel compassion.
 I slow down and I see; I slow down and I hear.
 I slow down and I think about all the good things.